itsvitoracacio/va-website/src/jentries/2021-07-07-business-idea.md

 ---
-title: "How to choose a business idea when you need to make money fast"
+title: "How to choose a business idea when you need to get clients fast"
 date: "2021-07-07"
 permalink: "business-idea"
 tag: "business-building"